Devl-ad/Devl-ad/README.md

 - 👋 Hi, I’m @Devlad
 - 👀 I’m interested in Wed dev and ML
-- 🌱 I’m currently learning Ai and Mechine learning
+- 🌱 I’m currently learning
 - 🤔 I’m looking to help with Anything website related

 ### TECHNOLOGIES I WORK WITH